 Recipe Frequently Asked Questions

 - Can different vegetables be used?
-Yes, feel free to add in other vegetables that you like, if desired.
+Yes, feel free to add other vegetables you like if desired.

 - How long do leftovers last?
-If stored in an air-tight container, in the refrigerator, leftovers should last about 4 days, although the coleslaw may not be quite as fresh after it has been chilled overnight, because of the dressing.
+If stored in an airtight container in the refrigerator, leftovers should last about 4 days, though the coleslaw may not be quite as fresh after chilling overnight due to the dressing.

 - Can this coleslaw salad be made ahead of time?
 I would suggest chopping the vegetables and making the dressing ahead of time, but waiting until about to serve to combine them.

 - How should this coleslaw salad be served?
-I like to serve as a side dish that I enjoy along side the holiday meal.
+I like to serve it as a side dish alongside the holiday meal.

 Looking For More Fresh Salad Recipes?